 Dows - Rowan is a blue-collar town, with 38.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dows - Rowan is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Dows - Rowan who work in sales jobs (14.49%), management occupations (13.44%), and maintenance occupations (7.85%).

-Because of many things, Dows - Rowan is a great place for families with children to consider.
-First of all, many other families with children live here, making Dows - Rowan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dows - Rowan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dows - Rowan is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dows - Rowan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Dows - Rowan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.42% of adults 25 and older in Dows - Rowan have a college degree.
+The percentage of adults in Dows - Rowan who are college-educated is close to the national average for all communities of 21.84%: 20.42% of the adults in Dows - Rowan have a bachelor's degree or advanced degree.

 The per capita income in Dows - Rowan in 2022 was $38,720, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $154,880 for a family of four.
 However, Dows - Rowan contains both very wealthy and poor people as well.